-During last month’s Annual NEC User Group conference, I had a lively twitter debate with @ChrisHallamLaw, a Partner at Pinsent Masons, on the use of NEC3.
-He pointed me to his article: NEC as Easy as 1-2-3.
+During the Annual NEC User Group conference, I had a lively twitter debate with Chris Hallam (@ChrisHallamLaw), a Partner at CMS, on the use of NEC3 (the New Engineering Contract, Engineering and Construction Contract, Third edition).

 From reading between the lines, I don’t think he’s convinced by NEC’s preference for simplicity over substance.

 NEC achieves simplicity through:

 - The present tense – it causes lawyers ‘to shuffle uncomfortably in their seats’

 - Shorter sentences – I approve

 - Eradicating clause cross-references – hard to combine with clarity, even on a 500-Word Contract™

 - Using ordinary language –a worthy aim especially when your contract is intended for non-lawyers and people whose first language is not English

 - Subdividing clauses by bullet points – if you don’t need cross-references, you don’t need sub-clauses.

 Chris argues that the raison d’etre of a written contract is to give legal certainty to the rights and obligations of the parties and to ensure they are legally enforceable.
 On this basis, simplicity is not an end in itself.